About the Air Cadet Program at 754 Squadron

 - Develop in youth the attributes of good citizenship and leadership;

 - Stimulate an interest in the activities of the Canadian Armed Forces.

-Cadets offers challenges, friendships and adventure as well as the opportunity to expand your horizons.
-Cadet activities are designed to promote self-confidence, develop leadership skills, and improve physical fitness and communication skills.
+The Cadet program offers challenges, friendships, and adventure as well as the opportunity to expand your horizons.
+Activities are designed to promote self-confidence, develop leadership skills, and improve physical fitness and communication skills.
 Many successful citizens of your community were involved in cadets.
 Some well-known individuals who were in cadets include actor Jim Carrey, Olympic biathlon gold medalist Myriam Bedard and astronaut Chris Hadfield.